We're proud to serve those who serve our country.

 The VA Home Loan Program was started in 1944 as a part of the GI Bill of Rights following World War II.
 It was created to reward those currently serving in the military and veterans that have served.
 As part of the GI Bill, the government created a special government insured mortgage program to minimize down payments, lower closing costs, and help active-duy service members and veterans achieve the dream of homeownership.

-For eligible veterans and their families, the VA home loan is a truly great financing option and one to explore with Michael Pond, your experienced mortgage professional.
+For eligible veterans and their families, the VA home loan is a truly great financing option and one to explore with us, your experienced mortgage professionals.